mementum/backtrader/docs/live/oanda/oanda.rst

 Order Execution Types
 =====================

-*Visual Chart* supports the minimum order execution types needed by *backtrader* and as such, anyhing which is backtested can go live.
+*Oanda* supports almost all of the order execution types needed by *backtrader* with the exception of *Close*.

-As such the order execution types are limited to the ones available in the *broker simulation*:
+As such the order execution types are limited to:

   - ``Order.Market``
   - ``Order.Limit``